-This is the risk that in the event of a bank failure, the Agency's deposits may not be returned.
-The Federal Depository Insurance Corporation (FDIC) provides insurance for the Agency's deposits with financial institutions up to \$250,000 each for the aggregate of all non-interest bearing accounts and the aggregate of all interest bearing accounts at each institution.
-Deposits in excess of FDIC coverage with institutions participating in the Oregon Public Funds Collateralization Program are collateralized with securities held by the Federal Home Loan Bank of Seattle in the name of the institution.
-As of June 30, 2019, none of the Agency's bank balances were exposed to custodial credit risk.
+Custodial credit risk is the risk that in the event of a bank failure, the Agency's deposits may not be returned.
+The Agency does not have a deposit policy for custodial credit risk.
+The Federal Depository Insurance Corporation (FDIC) provides insurance for the Agency's deposits up to \$250,000 for the combined total of all deposit accounts at each financial institution.
+The remaining deposits are covered by the Public Funds Collateralization program (PFCP) of the State of Oregon in accordance with ORS 295.
+Depositories qualified under this program are required to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
+This provides additional protection for public funds in the event of a bank failure or loss.
+ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
+ORS 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100% protected.
+As of June 30, 2020, none of the Agency's bank balances were exposed to custodial credit risk.